isc-projects/stork/doc/devel.rst

 --------------

 The Stork components often use ``MessageService`` to present temporary messages to the user.
+The messages are passed into a dedicated, top-level component responsible for displaying them as temporary rectangles (so-called toasts) in the upper right corner.
-The component that displays the toast message is a part of the root Stork component; it doesn't exist in the isolated Storybook environment.
+Due to this top-level component isn't related to any other component, it doesn't exist in the isolated Storybook environment.
+It causes the toasts aren't presented.

 To workaround this problem, the ``toastDecorator`` can be used.
-It will be prepended with the component to handle toasts.
+It injects additional HTML  while rendering the Story.
+The extra code contains the top-level component to handle toasts and ensures they are correctly displayed.

 First, you need to import the decorator: